 Air pollution and road danger are among the greatest threats to children's health and lives in the United Kingdom; both are aggravated by motor traffic outside schools at pick-up and drop-off times.
 School Streets schemes offer a way of reducing this, through traffic restrictions outside schools during key periods of the day.

 Road danger and air pollution are the primary concerns, but other gains from such schemes include getting more children walking or cycling to school, improving their fitness and health, and reducing congestion on the road system more broadly.

-Oxfordshire County Council has plans to implement School Streets schemes at four schools in Oxford: Larkrise, SS Mary and John, St Ebbes, and Windmill.
+Oxfordshire County Council has plans to implement School Streets schemes at a number of schools, with Windmill being the first.
 These are pilots, and if successful would be used as models for other schools.
 Here I discuss the state of proposals for Larkrise, as the school I am most familiar with. (more…)

 The last six months have been dominated by a few series and rereading of favourite books, but have also seen Helen tackling her first really solid novels.